 I can distinguish two aspects of this type of fear:

-1. Fear to be judged for the things that we consider to be right.
+1. Fear to be judged for the things that we consider to be right

 2. Second-guessing ourselves and accepting that we were wrong (just because someone else said so) as a result of being judged.

 The danger is that trying to constantly please and to be approved by other people we eventually may lose ourselves and totally give the power of decision of whether we are "wrong" or "right" to someone else.
-That means we don't really have an inner jury, but we have delegated this job to others.
+That means we don't really have an inner jury, but we have delegate this job to others.
 I have experienced it many times in my life.

 I think social anxiety is a biproduct of our history.
 Humans are social beings and for the most part of our existence we lived in tribes.
 In tribes if you do something "wrong" or as scientists put it, don't conform, you risk being left out.
 You wouldn't have survived alone.
 Here you can find more information about our tribal nature.